 Get Medicare advice from free state counseling programs

 When it’s time to choose Medicare healthcare or prescription drug plans, you might be wishing for some expert advice.

-Fortunately, state-run counseling programs are available so you can get help with Medicare questions for free.
+Fortunately, state-run counseling programs are available so you can get one-on-one help with Medicare questions for free.

 These government programs are generally called SHIP, which stands for State Health Insurance and Assistance Programs.